-Ben nodded ‘all we have seen is the slaughter cave so…’
+Ben nodded battling to keep it together ‘all we have seen is the slaughter cave so…’

 King snorted.
 ‘We have families here we grow vegetables and keep animals.’
 He said it with pride and both brothers tried to understand how someone could butcher a human being and then smile about pigs and corn.

 The tour took the men through huge caverns and past areas where dirty families sat.
 They stared at the men who were desperately trying to find an escape but King held on.
 He showed them the children filthy but happily playing with chickens, using sticks and stones for toys.
-Most of the women showed interest and the brothers wondered if it was for breeding.
+Most of the women showed interest and the brothers felt like walking slabs of meat.
 Some of the children didn’t look right.
 A withered hand, a little girl with a squint and two of the boys had club feet.

 ‘This is the pig pen.’
 King said with obvious self-importance.
 It was fenced and reinforced.
 The pigs inside were quiet, watching the men.
 It was eerie.
 Bill passed close to the fence, suddenly a huge male turned and stuck his head through, missing castrating Ben by inches.
 The pig screamed in frustration, both men fell back.